-Does paying off collections improve your credit score?
+Does paying off debt in collections improve credit scores?

-When debt payments are overdue, the creditor may send the account to a debt collector.
-This is sometimes called sending debt to collections or having debt in a collection account.
+When debt payments are overdue, the creditor may try to collect the debt itself or send the account to a debt collector.
+This is sometimes referred to as sending the debt to collections or having debt in a collection account.
 Collection accounts may stay on credit reports for up to seven years.
-And having debt in collections may hurt your credit scores.
+And having debt in collections can hurt credit scores.

-But what happens if you pay off a collection account?
-Will it improve your credit scores?
+Paying off a collection account may help boost scores.
+But it depends on several factors, including the credit scoring model.
 Learn more about how having debt in collections may affect credit scores and when paying off collection accounts may improve them.

-- FICO® Score 9, FICO Score 10, VantageScore® 3.0 and VantageScore 4.0 credit scoring models penalize unpaid collection accounts.
+• Some credit scoring models, including FICO® Score 9, FICO Score 10, VantageScore® 3.0 and VantageScore 4.0, penalize unpaid collection accounts.
 Paying off collection accounts may help improve these scores.

-- When it comes to paying off collection accounts, the Consumer Financial Protection Bureau (CFPB) recommends verifying that the debt is yours, figuring out a reasonable repayment plan, negotiating a plan with the debt collector and getting the agreement in writing.
+• The Consumer Financial Protection Bureau (CFPB) recommends verifying that the debt in collection is yours, negotiating a repayment plan with the debt collector and getting the agreement in writing.

 Does collections affect your credit score?